top of page

 Therapeutic Services

-The BSA unique transdisciplinary approach differentiates us from other schools.
+The BSA unique multidisciplinary approach differentiates us from other schools.
 Every student has a team of teachers and clinicians with a lead person who oversees the student and all planning.
 This team collaborates daily to integrate therapeutic services and educational lessons throughout the day.
 Therapeutic services include:

 • Applied Behavioral Analysis (ABA)